 While talent management is incredibly important, it doesn’t often get as much of the spotlight (or budget) as talent acquisition, its sexier brother.
-But, if you’re looking to improve your talent management strategy, increase engagement, build a solid succession plan or build on past successes, you’ll need some backup.
+But, if you’re looking to improve your performance management strategy, increase engagement, build a solid succession plan or build on past successes, you’ll need some backup.

 Statistics on How Talent Management Affects Employees:

 - Only 32.5% of U.S. employees are engaged in their work.
 That means roughly 68% or just over 6 out of every 10 employees are floundering.
 If you’re asking for budget, what other initiative will help that large a percentage of your workforce?

 - 25% of employees leave organizations due to lack of recognition.
 Lack of recognition takes one thing to remedy it.
 Attention.
 If you receive no other go-ahead than to put a great recognition or goals solution in place, you will have affected 1 out of every 4 employees.
 Those are some pretty great odds.